Growing

 groups including folk trios, dance and show-bands, and jazz

-a repertoire of blues, ragtime, and folk tunes, as well as writing
+blues, ragtime, and folk tunes, as well as writing his own songs,

-his own songs, and in recent years this music has become a primary
+and in recent years this music has become a primary focus.
+While

-focus.
-While living in southern Ohio, He began performing as
+living in southern Ohio, He began performing as a solo act,

-a solo act, and opened for artists like John Fahey, John Hartford
+and has shared a stage with artists like John Fahey, John Hartford,

-solo fingerstyle album which contains eight originals and two
+a solo fingerstyle album which contains eight originals and

-cover tunes and covers a wide range of musical territory.
-"Deer
+two cover tunes and covers a wide range of musical territory.

-Tracks" from this album was selected for a Folknet compilation
+"Deer Tracks" from this album was selected for a Folknet

-CD and is still in rotation on local radio stations.
+compilation CD and is still in rotation on area radio stations.

 After